If HMRC decides to open a Partnership Tax Return investigation they will send a letter quoting Section 12A TMA 1970.

 This is a formal notice of enquiry and they may look at the return as a whole or just at specific parts of the return.

 This means that either a full or aspect enquiry is opened.

-First and foremost you should contact an expert who has experience in dealing with Local Compliance Investigations and Partnership Tax Return investigations.
+Contact us!
+We are experts in dealing with Local Compliance Investigations and Partnership Tax Return investigations.

 In all likelihood, HMRC will request an interview with you.

-This is not a legal requirement.
+However, this is not a legal requirement.

 The Local Compliance Office could pass your case on to the Civil Investigation of Fraud or Special Civil Investigations departments where inspectors are highly trained in serious fraud investigations.

 This will undoubtedly cause further stress to you, which is why you need KinsellaTax to take care of every aspect of the investigation.

 Our specialists work tirelessly to minimise the stress for you and our complex and in-depth understanding of the investigation process ensures that we make it as painless as possible for all of our clients, no matter how big or small the investigation.

 Call us today with your investigation on 0800 471 4546